Article first published December 2018, updated September 2019

 How to write nonprofit email subject lines

 If you want to break through the noise, you’ll need to devote considerable time to drafting the perfect subject line.
-35% of people decide whether or not an email is worth their time based purely on the subject line.
+Thirty-five percent of people decide whether or not an email is worth their time based purely on the subject line.

-You only have a few words to accomplish several goals: Inspire, intrigue, create urgency, and encourage action.
-Here’s what you can do to make that happen.
+You only have a few words to accomplish several goals: Inspire, intrigue, create urgency, and encourage action, so keep the following tips in mind.

 If you can use an action verb as the first word in your email subject line, that’s perfect.
 If not, try to include at least one somewhere in the text.
 When it comes to nonprofit email subject lines, some powerful action verbs include: